Raymond, South Dakota

-Raymond is a rural small village in western Clark County, South Dakota, United States.
+Raymond is a town in western Clark County, South Dakota, United States.
 The population was 53 at the 2020 census.
-There is a post office at Raymond, also a fire station, a church, and a bar.

 History

 The post office at Raymond has been in operation since 1882.
 Raymond was platted in 1883.
 The town was named for J. M. Raymond, a railroad engineer.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.26 sqmi, all land.

-As of eaarly 2024, Google Maps had not yet bothered to map Raymond.